 Plan and Be Prepared

-Talk to your health care provider about the different types of pain relief for your labor and delivery.
-The health and safety of you and your baby come first, so your doctor may recommend one type of pain relief for you over others.
+Talk to provider about the different types of pain relief for your labor and delivery.
+The health and safety of you and your baby come first, so your provider may recommend one type of pain relief for you over others.
 It is good to know all of your options so you can make the best plan for your labor and delivery.